Prolapse? Don’t Panic!

 Prolapse is where the bladder, bowel or uterus descend or prolapse into the vagina.
 It is really common... about 50% of women who have had two or more vaginal deliveries have some degree of prolapse.

 - The bladder prolapsing into the vagina is called a Cystocele.

 - A prolapse of the bowel into the vagina is called a Rectocele.

 - A Uterine prolapse occurs when the uterus prolapses down into the vagina.

 What causes a prolapse?

-- Any action or health condition that puts pressure or strain on the soft tissues of the pelvis These can include:
+Any action or health condition that puts pressure or strain on the soft tissues of the pelvis, can cause a prolapse.

 - Lifting heavy objects